Infradevandops/NAMASKAH.APP/implementation_plan.md

 # Implementation Plan

 [Overview]
-Fix GitHub Actions CI/CD pipeline errors for both backend and frontend to ensure successful builds and deployments.
+Fix all identified errors in frontend and backend to ensure the app runs without errors and passes CI/CD.

-The CI/CD pipeline is failing due to missing dependencies, non-existent test files, configuration mismatches, and dependency conflicts.
-These fixes will ensure the pipeline runs successfully and provides reliable continuous integration for the Namaskah.App project.
+The app has several errors including missing test files, dependency conflicts, configuration issues in CI/CD pipeline, and potential runtime errors that prevent successful builds and deployments.
+These fixes will ensure the application runs smoothly and the CI/CD pipeline passes.

 [Types]
 No type system changes required for this implementation.

 [Files]
-Modify existing configuration and dependency files to resolve pipeline errors.
+Modify existing configuration files and create missing test files to resolve errors.

 - .github/workflows/ci-cd.yml: Remove reference to non-existent test file and fix coverage upload path
 - frontend/package.json: Add missing ESLint and Prettier dependencies
 - requirements-dev.txt: Remove duplicate dependencies that conflict with requirements.txt
 - Create test_enterprise_features.py: New test file for enterprise feature testing
+- Check frontend/src/components/pages/ for any missing page components referenced in LazyComponents.js

 [Functions]
 No function modifications required.